wurmlab/genomicscourse/2016-SIB/practicals/population_genetics/map_call.md

 In the downstream analysis, we only want to look at sites that are:
 1. snps (-v snps)
 2. biallelic (-m2 -M2)
-3. where the minor allele is present in at least one individual (because we do not care for the sites where all individuals are different from the reference)
+3. where the minor allele is present in at least one individual (because we do not care for the sites where all individuals are different from the reference, yet equal to each other)

 ```sh